IBMStreams/tutorials/docs/spl-lab/Lab-3/Adding-a-Window-Based-Operator-to-your-Application.md

     b.
 Under Type, type rstring; press Tab to go to the next name field.

     c.
-Continue typing (and using Tab to jump to the next field) to enter the output schema attribute names and types listed in Table 5 on page 32.
+Continue typing (and using Tab to jump to the next field) to enter the output schema attribute names and types listed in Table 5 above.

 5. Tell the Aggregate operator what to do.